InfraBuilder/k8s-bench-suite/README.md

 - **Plain bash script** with very few dependencies
 - Complete benchmark **takes only 2 minutes**
+- Ability to select only a subset of benchmark tests to run
 - Testing **both TCP and UDP** bandwidth
 - **Automatic detection of CNI MTU**
 - **Includes host cpu and ram monitoring** in benchmark report
-- No ssh access, just an access to the target cluster through standard kubectl
+- No ssh access required, just an access to the target cluster through **standard kubectl**
 - **No need for high privileges**, the script will just launch very lightweight pods on two nodes.
-- Based on very lights containers images :
+- Based on **very lights containers** images :
   - ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/infrabuilder/bench-iperf3/latest) [infrabuilder/bench-iperf3](https://hub.docker.com/r/infrabuilder/bench-iperf3), is used to run benchmark tests
   - ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/infrabuilder/bench-custom-monitor/latest) [infrabuilder/bench-custom-monitor](https://hub.docker.com/r/infrabuilder/bench-custom-monitor), is used to monitor nodes